-For the year ended July 31, 2018 distributable cash flow attributable to equity investors decreased \$14.3 million compared to the year ended July 31, 2017.
-Cash distributions paid decreased \$40.8 million due to the decrease in our quarterly distribution rate.
-After the three months ended October 31, 2016, our quarterly distribution rate decreased from \$0.5125 per quarter to \$0.10 per quarter.
-The reduction in our distribution rate, partially offset by the decrease in distributable cash flow, resulted in an increase in our distribution coverage ratio to 1.57 for the year ended July 31, 2018 as compared to 0.96 for the year ended July 31, 2017.
-Cash reserves, which we utilize to meet future anticipated expenditures, increased by \$22.9 million during the year ended July 31, 2018 compared to a decrease of \$3.6 million in the year ended July 31, 2017.
+For the twelve months ended July 31, 2019, distributable cash flow attributable to equity investors decreased \$40.3 million compared to the twelve months ended July 31, 2018, primarily due to the purchase of new propane delivery trucks funded with cash on hand.
+Cash distributions paid to equity investors decreased by \$29.7 million during that twelve month period, because no distributions have been declared for the twelve months ended July 31, 2019.
+Our distribution coverage ratio increased to 2.21 for the twelve months ended July 31, 2019, compared with 1.57 for the twelve months ended July 31, 2018.
+Cash reserves, which we utilize to meet future anticipated expenditures, increased by \$12.3 million during the twelve months ended July 31, 2019 compared to an increase of \$22.9 million in the twelve months ended July 31, 2018.

-We believe that the liquidity available from our cash on hand, cash flow from operating activities, our secured credit facility, the accounts receivable securitization facility, combined with our other debt and interest expense reduction initiatives, which may include issuance of equity, restructuring existing debt agreements, asset sales or a further reduction in our annualized distribution will be sufficient to meet our capital expenditure, working capital and letter of credit requirements.
-As of July 31, 2018, we had \$159.3 million of borrowing capacity from our secured credit facility and \$119.3 million of cash.
+We believe that the liquidity available from cash flows from operating activities, our Senior Secured Credit Facility, and the accounts receivable securitization facility, combined with our other debt and interest expense reduction initiatives, will be sufficient to meet our capital expenditure, working capital and letter of credit requirements.

 During periods of high volatility, our risk management activities may expose us to the risk of counterparty margin calls in amounts greater than we have the capacity to fund.
-Likewise our counterparties may not be able to fulfill their margin calls from us or may default on the settlement of positions with us.
+Likewise, our counterparties may not be able to fulfill their margin calls from us or may default on the settlement of positions with us.